ivan-penchev/penchev-com/_posts/2024-11-02-create-tui-with-go.md

 {: file='tui.go'}
 </details>

+With our view in place, let's move on to initializing our model.

 ### Define our Model (Init)
 The `Init` function is part of the `tea.Model` interface and is called once when the Bubble Tea program starts.
 It is used to initialize the model and set up any initial commands.
-If we wish to not perform any initial commands we just return `nil`.
+If we do not wish to perform any initial commands, we simply return nil.

 ```go
 // Calls the tickEvery function to set up a command that sends a TickMsg every second.